Mortality Forecasting under Climate Risk: A Stochastic Approach with Distributed Lag Non-Linear Models: Methodology

-We define the estimated parameter set of the Lee–Carter model as $\bm{\Theta}_{\text{LC}} := \left\{\hat{\bm{a}}, \hat{\bm{b}}, \hat{\bm{\kappa}}\right\}$.
+The Lee--Carter model is estimated using Singular Value Decomposition (SVD).
+Details are provided in online supplementary material Section A. We define the estimated parameter set of the Lee–Carter model as $\bm{\Theta}_{\text{LC}} := \left\{\hat{\bm{a}}, \hat{\bm{b}}, \hat{\bm{\kappa}}\right\}$.
 Note that the original Lee--Carter model does not include exogenous variables, relying purely on age and time factors to explain and forecast mortality rates.
 As a result, the model cannot directly account for external drivers of mortality change, such as climate factors.

 Under the single population setting, we adopt the Lee--Carter model as the stochastic mortality component, and define the DLNM component for age $x$ as:

 where we choose Universal Thermal Climate Index as our climate exposure variable, denoted by $U$. $\text{HWD}_t$ and $\text{CWD}_t$ are the number of heatwave days and cold wave days during week $t$, with corresponding coefficients $\beta_1$ and $\beta_2$, respectively (see detailed definitions in Section \ref{sec:Heat wave and cold wave variable}).